Intrinsic approach to Galois theory of q-difference equations, with the preface to Part 4 "The Galois D-groupoid of a q-difference system'' by Anne Granier: Regularity and triviality of the exponents

 In this section, we are going to prove that a $q$-difference module is regular singular and has integral exponents if it has nilpotent reduction for sufficiently many cyclotomic places.
-In this setting, and in particular if the characteristic of $k$ is zero, speaking of global nilpotence is a little bit abusive.
-Nevertheless, it is the terminology used in arithmetic differential equations and we think that it is evocative of the ideas that have inspired what follows.
+We denote by $\pi_v$ an uniformizer of $v \in \cC$.